Sapphire0628/Web3-Project/LaunchTokenAutomation/README.md

 # Smart Contract Deployment using Truffle Migrations and Python Web3

-This repository provides a guide on deploying a smart contract using Truffle migrations and Python Web3.
+This repository provides a guide on automately deploying a smart contract using Truffle migrations and Python Web3.

 ## Prerequisites